 There’s no simple or reliable way to predict how any victim of a TBI will recover.
 Some regain full function in a short time while others are afflicted with life-long problems.

 We hope that the young woman affected in this crash can complete her final year of college and that she’s able to pursue her goal of attending nursing school.
 Her friends have set up a fundraising effort for her.

 When you or someone close to you has suffered a serious injury, such as a brain injury, because of the negligence or reckless act of another, it’s important to take all action possible to make sure that justice is served.
 The damage can be severe and long-lasting, and the expense of care, recovery, and lost wages and income can run high.

-You can turn to the experienced brain injury attorneys at Kohan & Bablove, LLP for help.
+You can turn to the experienced brain injury attorneys at Kohan & Bablove, Injury Attorneys for help.
 Call us today at 1-844-404-2400 or contact us online through the form below to discuss your case, free of charge, and to learn more about the options open to you.